iaxo/axion-limits/README.md

 # IAXO axion-limits
-Project to generate the sensitivity plots of different experiments of dark matter searches.
+Python package to generate the limit exclusion plots of different experiments of dark matter searches.
 For now, it includes axion (coupling to photon and electrons) and WIMPs (spin independent interaction only) experiments, although its called 'axion-limits'.

-Some examples of this generated [plots](plots) can be found in the plots folder:
+Some examples of these generated [plots](plots) can be found in the plots folder:

 [<img align="center" height="275" src="plots/large_panorama.png">](plots/large_panorama.png)
 [<img align="center" height="275" src="plots/haloscopes.png">](plots/haloscopes)